upendra-verma19/Post_Manager/README.md

 Add After allows you to insert a new post directly after the current one.

 You can also add a new post at the top using the Add New Post option.

+Search:

+- Use the search box in the header to filter cards by title (case-insensitive).
+- Pagination updates to the filtered results and the search can be cleared with the "Clear" button next to the input.